makersacademy/takeaway-challenge/README.md

 **2)** Run bundle install to install dependencies listed in Gemfile.

-**3)** the program requires a [Twilio](https://www.twilio.com/) account, with a twilio number, secure ID and authorisation token stored as environmental variables with the following names:
+**3)** The program requires a [Twilio](https://www.twilio.com/) account, with a twilio number, secure ID and authorisation token stored as environmental variables with the following names:
 ```
 TWILIO_ACCOUNT_SSID: 'your SID here'
 TWILIO_AUTH_TOKEN: 'your token here'